 - 1 cup chopped fresh tomato

 - 4 medium-large zucchini, about 8 to 10 inches long

 - ½ cup grated Parmesan (or other) cheese

+Heat oven to 350 degrees.
 In a large bowl, combine sausage (or other meat), bread crumbs, onion, mushrooms and tomatoes.
 Add salt sparingly if using already-seasoned Italian sausage.
 You can add a bit more if using turkey or chicken.
 Pepper to taste.
 Halve the zucchini.
-With a melon-baller or large spoon, scoop out the center, with the seeds, and discard.
+With a melon-baller or large spoon, scoop out the center, with the seeds and discard.
 Leave a sturdy shell for stuffing.
 Stuff each zucchini half as full as you like – if the mixture doesn’t fill all eight halves, save the rest of the zucchini for another use.
 Place stuffed zucchini into a large baking pan that has been sprayed with vegetable spray.
-Cover and bake in a preheated 350-degree oven for about 40 minutes, or till meat is cooked and zucchini are tender.
+Cover and bake for about 40 minutes, or till meat is cooked and zucchini are tender.
 Uncover, top with the cheese and return to the oven for about 5 minutes, or till the cheese is melted.
 Allow about 1 zucchini per person.

 - 3 cups flour

 - ½ teaspoon salt

 - 2 cups sugar

 - 3 eggs (If you make just half the recipe, use one whole egg and one egg white)